What do we know about the new Covid variant and how worried should we be?

 The mutations contain features seen in all of the other variants but also traits that have not been seen before.

-Not yet by UK scientists as they do not have enough evidence on its levels of transmissibility, however, some have said they are concerned.
+Not yet by UK scientists as they do not have enough evidence on its levels of transmissibility.

-Professor Ravi Gupta, a professor of clinical microbiology at the University of Cambridge, has said: “B.1.1.529 has signatures of cumulative mutation indicating that it emerged in a chronic infection.

-“B.1.1.529 does certainly look of significant concern based on mutations present.
-Many have been shown to impact binding by neutralising antibodies, and some are known to increase the ability of virus to enter cells or to make them fuse together to allow cell-cell spread.”
+However, ministers and scientists have said they are very concerned about the variant.

 Officials will now also have to wait for data to come from South Africa.
 The earliest they are expecting evidence to come through is two to three weeks, but it could be as long as four to six weeks.